mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MLS is designed to protect the confidentiality and integrity of the group data even in the face of a compromised DS.
 However, a compromised DS can still mount some attacks.
 While it cannot forge messages, it can selectively delay or remove them.
-This can in some cases be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish an attack from message loss.
+In some cases, this can be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish an attack from message loss.
 In addition, the DS can permanently block messages to and from